ORS-Consulting/ORS-openthermo/docs/Manual.md

 whole system as split into two partial sub-system **V+l** and **L+v**, constituted of one **parent** (the bulk phase) and one **child** phase.
-The whole idea of the child phases is to enable mass and energy exchange between the parent phases and account for thermal non-equilibrium as simple as possible.
+The whole idea of the child phases is to enable mass and energy exchange between the parent phases and account for thermal non-equilibrium in a relatively simple fashion.

-Following the conceptualisation of the partial phase equilibrium, the mass and energy conservation can be described [@speranza_blowdown_2005;@ricci_unsteady_2015;@dalessandro_modelling_2015;@park_numerical_2018] with separate mass conservation equations for vapour and liquid phase.
+Following the conceptualisation of the partial phase equilibrium, the mass and energy conservation can be described [@speranza_blowdown_2005;@ricci_unsteady_2015;@dalessandro_modelling_2015;@park_numerical_2018] with separate mass conservation equations for parent vapour and liquid phase.
 See also [@AndreasenStegelmann] for a write-up of the differential energy and continuity equations to be integrated.

 The solution strategy for the partial phase equilibrium differs somewhat from the homogeneous equilibrium.
 Instead of the adaptive step size Runge-Kutta method a very simple explicit Euler method with fixed time step is applied.
 This is mainly due to the solving of the source terms of vapour condensation and liquid evaporation within each time step.
 As previously described, it is assumed that the equilibrium between parent and child phase is instantaneous.
 Thus, the moles transported between each main phase is quantifiable, but in order to estimate the rate of the mass transfer, the time step must be exactly known.
 For numerical stability a relaxation factor of 0.9 is applied to the condensation / evaporation rates.

 Further, a combined UV-flash is solved for each phase at each time step.
-However, while the total volume is known from the vessel volume, the exact volume of each phase is not known before-hand.
+While the total volume is known from the vessel volume, the exact volume of each phase is not known before-hand.
 Thus, the two UV-flashes are linked by the total volume, given by the volume of the liquid and the volume of gas which must equal the vessel volume.
 Further, they are linked by a common pressure, while the temperature in each phase is allowed to differ.

 ## Handling pseudo components
 Oil fractions above C7+ are typically lumped into a limited number of pseudo components in order to reduce complexity.
 This is typically done based on boiling point ranges.
-In *openthermo* pseudo components can be defined based on *True boiling point* and *Specific gravity*.
+In *openthermo* pseudo components can be defined based on *boiling point* and *Specific gravity*.
 With these two properties the following properties are estimated internally:

 - Critical pressure
 - Critical temperature